1961–62 Port Vale F.C. season: Third Division

 On 2 October Czechoslovakia beat Vale 3–1 in front of 22,895 fans at Vale Park, repaying the club for their successful tour of the country at the end of the 1959–60 season.
-Later that month Dennis Fidler was sold to Grimsby Town for £2,000, and the "Valiants" struggled.
-Vale then signed Colin Grainger from Leeds United for £6,000, and the former England international scored on his debut.
+Two days later, Terry Miles had a stone thrown at him in a goalless draw at fourth-placed Reading.
+Later that month, Dennis Fidler was sold to Grimsby Town for £2,000, and the "Valiants" struggled, losing 4–1 at Southend United on 16 October.
+Vale then signed Colin Grainger from Leeds United for £6,000, and the former England international scored on his debut in a 4–1 victory over Torquay United.
 In December, Low further added to his firepower by signing Ralph Hunt from Swindon Town for £3,500.
-Hunt scored a hat-trick in his second game for the club, a 4–1 win over Shrewsbury Town.
+Hunt scored a hat-trick in his second game for the club, a 4–1 win over Shrewsbury Town on 16 December.
 He also hit the back of the net in the following two victories.
-Vale then struggled in the league, losing four games on the bounce.
+Vale then struggled in the league, losing four games in a row.
 Around this time rivals Stoke City faced an upsurge in support with the return of Stanley Matthews.
 Low attempted to tempt Tom Finney out of retirement, but was unsuccessful.

-By the end of February Vale lay just four points clear of relegation and star player Grainger was out injured.
+By the end of February, Vale lay four points clear of relegation, and star player Grainger was injured.
 Beating Barnsley 2–0, they picked up six points out of a possible ten.
-They then remained unbeaten throughout the opening six games of April to ensure survival.
-At this time Noel Kinsey's contract was cancelled, as he wished to go into the pottery business in Norwich.
+A 4–0 home win over Lincoln City on 17 March was much needed.
+Low made a series of team changes that eventually paid off as the team remained unbeaten throughout the opening six games of April, ensuring survival from relegation.
+At this time, Noel Kinsey's contract was cancelled, as he wished to go into the pottery business in Norwich.
 At Vale Park, an £8,000 social club was opened, as the club management stated their intention to turn the ground into 'a real family social centre'.
+On 23 April, Vale defeated Brentford by three goals to nil, though Steele got into a fistfight with the opposing centre-forward George Francis.

-They finished the season in twelfth position with 45 points, closer to the drop than promotion.
-A strong defence was not supported by a weak attack.
-Llewellyn and Longbottom scored twenty goals each in all competitions, but received little support.
+They finished the season in 12th position with 45 points, closer to the drop zone than the promotion zone.
+A weak attack did not support a strong defence.
+Llewellyn and Longbottom scored twenty goals each in all competitions but received little support.